-Attendance is mandatory twice a week in our zoom room, with your video on (you wouldn't come to class with a paper bag on your head!).
-Feel free to use a background, I do.
-If there is a reason for not turning on your video, you must email me for permission.
-Reasoning?
+Your attendance is mandatory twice a week in our zoom room.
+See course description for how I plan on using these times (as well as our class calendar).
+I will be reaching out if I do not "see" you in class.
+Also, please plan on having your video ON!
+If there is some reason for you to not have your video on, I please ask that you send me something via email.
 It makes it very difficult to connect and build a community when all I see are silent black squares.
-I have had many, many students tell me how hard it is when they are in a breakout room basically alone!
-You will be sent to the waiting room if you do not have your video on and have not received permission to stay dark.
-I will record any mini-lectures (which, again, are covered in all of my already recorded lectures) I give and post in Moodle.
 It's ok if you are eating!
 It's ok if you are holding a cat!
 In your pajamas?
 That's ok!
 Drinking tea with a blanket around your shoulders?
 Hey, I do that too!
-I can't wait to see your lovely faces.
+Can't wait to see your lovely faces.